Mandopop: 1950s–1960s: The Hong Kong era

 In 1949, the People's Republic of China was established by the Communist party, and in 1952 popular music was denounced by the PRC government as Yellow Music, a form of pornography.
 In the mainland, the communist regime began to suppress popular music and promote revolutionary marches.
 China Record Corporation became the only music recording industry body in China, and for many years Minyue (National Music) and revolutionary music were about the only kinds of music to be recorded there.

 In 1952, Pathé Records moved its operation from Shanghai to Hong Kong.
 Stars from Shanghai continued to record songs in Hong Kong, and Shanghai-style music remained popular in Hong Kong until the mid-1960s.
 Although the music is a continuation of the shidaiqu style of Shanghai, many of its songwriters did not move to Hong Kong, and many of the musicians employed in the Hong Kong music industry were Filipinos, Mandarin pop music in Hong Kong began to move away from its Shanghai roots.
-Also partly as a consequence of having fewer good songwriters, some songs of this period were adaptation of English-language songs, as well as songs from other regions such as the Indonesian song "Bengawan Solo" (as "梭羅河之戀") and the Latin-American song "Historia de un Amor" (as "He is not in my heart", "我的心裡沒有他").
+Also partly as a consequence of having fewer good songwriters, some songs of this period were adaptation of English-language songs, as well as songs from other regions such as the Indonesian song "Bengawan Solo" (as "梭羅河之戀"; Pinyin: Suōluó Hé Zhī Liàn) and the Latin-American song "Historia de un Amor" (as "He is not in my heart", "我的心裡沒有他"; Pinyin: Wǒde Xīnlǐ Méiyǒu Tā).
 As the style evolved, the sound of popular songs from the Hong Kong era therefore became distinct from Shanghai's.
-Among the recording artists of note to emerge in this period were Tsui Ping, Tsin Ting, Grace Chang (葛蘭), Fong Tsin Ying (方靜音) and Liu Yun, some of whom were also actresses.
-While some actresses continued to sing in their films, some of the best known songs were dubbed by other singers, for example "Unforgettable Love" ("不了情") in the film of the same name starring Lin Dai was sung by Koo Mei.
+Among the recording artists of note to emerge in this period were Tsui Ping, Tsin Ting, Grace Chang (葛蘭; Pinyin: Gě Lán), Fong Tsin Ying (方靜音; Pinyin: Fāng Jìngyīn) and Liu Yun, some of whom were also actresses.
+While some actresses continued to sing in their films, some of the best known songs were dubbed by other singers, for example "Unforgettable Love" ("不了情"; Pinyin: Bù Liǎo Qíng) in the film of the same name starring Lin Dai was sung by Koo Mei.
 The song was also recorded with piano and strings orchestration popular at that time.

 Shanghai-style Mandarin pop songs however began to decline in popularity around the mid-1960s as Western pop music became popular among the young, and many Hong Kong performers copied Western songs and sang Hong Kong English pop songs.
 This in turn gave way to pop songs recorded in Cantonese as Cantopop became the dominant genre of music from Hong Kong in the 1970s.